danpersa/tech.zalando.com/posts/2014-12-17-hackweek-video-virtual-reality.rst

 .. type: text
 .. image: hackweek3-cardboard-virtual-reality-kit.png

-A video introduction into the Hack Week project that repurposes cardboard boxes into something beyond your imagination!
+A video interview with the Hack Week project that repurposes cardboard boxes into something beyond your imagination!

 ..
 TEASER_END